codecasts/php-alpine/README.md

 ### Bash / Shell scripting

-> You may skil the ca-certificates part if you replace HTTPS by HTTP but you should not.
+> You may skip the ca-certificates part if you replace HTTPS by HTTP but you should not.
 PHP packages will eventually install ca-certificates anyway.

 ```bash